rui314/lld/COFF/README.md

   archive files many times if there are circular dependencies between archives.

-* Avoid creating additional objects and copying data
+* Avoiding creating additional objects or copying data

   The data structures described in the previous section are all thin wrappers for classes that LLVM libObject provides.
 We avoid copying